Whooshkaa supports both audio and video in podcast episodes. You can use both video and audio at the same time, or choose audio or video only.

 A show on Whooshkaa can be for audio or video content.
 Depending on the play mode (e.g. using Apple Podcast, using Whooshkaa's embeddable player or listening on Private Landing Pages), episodes on Whooshkaa will allow the user to switch between audio and video content or take preference over either.

-Note that not all Whooshkaa plans have video available.
-If your shows do not have the "Enable Video Episodes" option, speak to your account manager to discuss how you can enable this option.
+Note that not all Whooshkaa plans have video available and that video is disabled on tenancies by default.
+If your shows do not have the "Enable Video Episodes" option, speak to your account manager support to discuss how you can enable this option.

 Enabling Video Episodes